 Alpha-blockers are generally referred to as either nonselective or selective:

-- Terazosin (Hytrin, generic) and doxazosin (Cardura, generic) are the nonselective alpha-blockers used for BPH treatment.
+- Terazosin (Hytrin) and doxazosin (Cardura) are the nonselective alpha-blockers used for BPH treatment.
 Nonselective alpha-blockers relax all smooth muscles in the body that surround blood vessels.
 Because of this, they can lower blood pressure, sometimes causing side effects such as lightheadedness or even fainting.

-- Tamsulosin (Flomax, Jalyn, generic), alfuzosin (Uroxatral, generic), and silodosin (Rapaflo, no generic currently available) are the selective alpha-blockers used for BPH.
+- Tamsulosin (Flomax, Jalyn), alfuzosin (Uroxatral), and silodosin (Rapaflo) are the selective alpha1-blockers used for BPH.
 Selective alpha-blockers target more specifically the smooth muscles of the prostate, but they can also affect other areas of the body, such as the eyes.
 They have fewer side effects than nonselective alpha blockers and are now prescribed much more often than the older drugs.

 Alpha-blockers can cause headache, and stuffy or runny nose.
 Alpha-blockers can reduce blood pressure, which may cause dizziness, lightheadedness, and fainting.
 Orthostatic hypotension, a sudden drop in blood pressure when standing, can occur and increases the risk of falling.
 Taking the medication close to bedtime can help reduce these side effects.